Projects

 Visual detection of elementary image features during natural behaviour

 - Work led by Jun Yang at ENS, Paris.
-The project involved a VR experiment and training different DNNs.
-My contribution is essentially on the DL part.
-Submitted to ECVP 2025
+The project involved a VR experiment and training different DNNs; my contribution is on the deep-learning part.

 - Used deep neural networks to predict human perceptual decisions from trial-by-trial judgments, demonstrating that both local feature analysis and global scene context contribute equally to visual decision-making in naturalistic environments